 Government-wide financial statements (i.e., the statement of net position and the statement of activities) display information about the reporting entity, except for its fiduciary activities.
 All fiduciary activities are reported only in the fund financial statements.
-The government-wide statements include separate columns for the governmental and business-type activities of the primary government, as well as its discretely presented component units.
+The government-wide statements include separate columns for the governmental and business-type activities of the primary government.
 Governmental activities, which normally are supported by taxes, intergovernmental revenues, and other nonexchange transactions, are reported separately from business-type activities which rely to a significant extent on fees and charges for support.
 Likewise, the primary government is reported separately from the legally separate component units for which the primary government is financially accountable.